How to Read Your Radiology Report

 - combining the finding with clinical symptoms or laboratory test results.

 For a potentially abnormal finding, the radiologist may make any of the above recommendations.
-The radiologist may also recommend repeating the same imaging later to see whether there is any change in the area.

 Sometimes the report does not answer the clinical question, and more exams may be needed.
 More exams may be necessary to follow-up on a suspicious or questionable finding.

 - No findings on the current CT to account for the patient's clinical complaint of abdominal pain.

 - There is a new 2 cm lesion in the liver which is indeterminate (cannot be definitively diagnosed by the study).

 - RECOMMENDATION: Given the patient's personal history of breast cancer, an MRI of the liver is recommended to better characterize the indeterminate liver lesion to exclude the possibility of metastases (or cancer spread).

 Once the report is complete, the radiologist signs it, and sends the report to your physician.
 Your doctor will then discuss the results with you.